bcooperstl/advent-of-code-2020/documentation/day21_part1.md

 ### Output Format ###

-Integer -  the number of times ingredients appear that cannot possibly contain allergens.
+Part 1: Integer -  the number of times ingredients appear that cannot possibly contain allergens.

+Part 2: String - comma separted list of the ingredient names that go with the allergens.

 ## Test Cases ##